Steel Axes for Stone –Age Australians

 or other western tools was not invested in “improving the conditions of life,” nor,

-certainly, in developing aesthetic activity but in sleepan art they had mastered
+certainly, in developing aesthetic activity but in sleep –an art they

 thoroughly.